Brand Colours - Picking the Perfect Palette

 Complementary:

-Complementary palettes are opposite to each other on the color wheel, so they include a mix of both warm and cool colors.
+Complementary palettes are opposite to each other on the colour wheel, so they include a mix of both warm and cool colours.

 Complementary color palette